 - Heavy metals: lead, cadmium, arsenic and mercury by Inductively Coupled Plasma/Mass Spectroscopy (ICP/MS).

-- Microbial contaminants: Analysis of microbial contaminants was done using the FDA's Bacteriological Analytical Manual (BAM) and AOAC methodologies with application to USP <2023> guidelines for total aerobic plate count (TPC), Escherichia coli, Salmonella, yeast and mold in dried or powdered botanicals.
-Testing also included analysis for Staphylococcus aureus and Listeria.
+- Microbial contaminants (Not tested in products containing only chlorella and spirulina): Analysis of microbial contaminants was done using the FDA's Bacteriological Analytical Manual (BAM) and AOAC methodologies with application to USP <2023> guidelines for Escherichia coli, Salmonella, Listeria, yeast and mold in dried or powdered botanicals.

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.